-Street art might not be one of the first things you’d associate with Marseille, a port city in the south of France, but I have to say that the local street art scene is very impressive!
+Street art might not be one of the first things you’d associate with Marseille, but bohemian Cours Julien is a true street art and graffiti hotspot worth exploring!

 When I visited the south of France last year, our host kindly took us out to Marseille for the day.
-We ended up in the bohemian Cours Julien district, a very laid-back area where you can find plenty of bars, restaurants, curious little shops and indeed a wild collection of street art.
+We ended up in the bohemian Cours Julien district, a very laid-back area where you can find plenty of bars, restaurants and curious little shops.
+But as a street art blogger, my eye was obviously immediately drawn towards the wild collection of street art and graffiti.

 To the left of the dog by Alice, you see a portrait of Julian Assange by Mahn Kloix.

 Mural art in Cours Julien

 Besides stencil art, graffiti and small street art pieces, you can also find a great variety of murals in Marseille.

 There’s even space for popular culture.
 Here you see a portrait of Walter White, celebrity meth chef from Breaking Bad.

 Or what about this portrait of Mr Burns from The Simpsons striking his characteristic pose?

 I’m the first to admit that I’m a bit of a snob when it comes to graffiti versus street art.
 Before I got more serious about street art, I wasn’t really aware there was a difference between these two art forms.
 However, mostly based on spray-painted ‘tags’, abstract figures or text, graffiti writing is distinctively different from street art.